Peter Fitzgerald (politician): Early life

 Born in Elgin, Illinois, one of five children of Gerald Francis and Marjorie (née Gosselin) Fitzgerald, Fitzgerald spent most of his life in Inverness, a northwestern suburb of Chicago.

 He graduated from Portsmouth Abbey School, a Catholic boarding school in 1978, and from Dartmouth College in 1982.
 He completed his post-graduate studies as a Rotary Scholar at Aristotelian University in Greece, and earned his J.D. degree from the University of Michigan in 1986.
 His family has been continuously involved in commercial banking since the mid-1940s.
 His father built Suburban Bancorp, a chain of suburban banks, by aggressively founding and buying banks around the Chicago suburbs, which he sold in 1994 to a subsidiary of the Bank of Montreal for $246 million.
 Fitzgerald ran for the Illinois House of Representatives in 1988, but lost the Republican primary to James M. Kirkland by 1.15%.

 Political career

-State Senate
+Illinois Senate

-Fitzgerald was first elected to the state Senate in 1992.
+Fitzgerald was first elected to the Illinois Senate in 1992.
 He was a member of a group of conservative state senators elected in 1992.
 They often challenged the leadership of the Illinois Republican Party and were dubbed the "Fab Five."
-The group also included Steve Rauschenberger, Dave Syverson, Patrick O'Malley and Chris Lauzen.
+The group also included Steve Rauschenberger, Dave Syverson, Patrick O'Malley, and Chris Lauzen.

 1994 congressional bid

-Fitzgerald challenged long-time incumbent Republican congressman Phil Crane in the 1994 Republican primary for the 8th Illinois congressional district.
+Fitzgerald challenged long-time incumbent Republican congressman Phil Crane in the 1994 Republican primary for Illinois' 8th congressional district.
 In a multi-candidate field, Fitzgerald lost to Crane 40% to 33%.